-During April, Optus will provide an addition … and 10GB for prepaid customers.
-Telstra has gone one step furt … aid mobile customers, if they apply for it through the Telstra 24x7 app.
+During April, Optus will provide an additional 20GB for postpaid mobile customers and 10GB for prepaid customers.
+Telstra has gone one step further to provide an extra 25GB for postpaid mobile customers, if they apply for it through the Telstra 24x7 app.

 Moreover, Telstra home broadband users will have unlimited data from this Thursday until 30 April.
 Telstra will be paying NBN a potentially huge amount for this extra data deployment.

 For the sake of the public, the NBN should reduce its wholesale data charges during this pandemic.
 It could look to move to a flat monthly-access fee with no data usage charges, similar to the approach taken in New Zealand.